secretstartups/handbook/sites/handbook/source/handbook/legal/index.html.md

 * [Whistleblower Policy](https://drive.google.com/drive/folders/1kB3k5FRnR3OUBP0Eyo3SxxyPKeiRFfUk) - this policy is provided to enable Team Members with guidelines on on how to report any improper activites, or suspected improper activities.

-_NOTE: The Insider Trading and Whistleblower Policies are only accessible to GitLab Team Members signed into their GitLab Account_
+_NOTE: The Insider Trading Policy, Mergers and Acquisitions Committee Charter and Whistleblower Policy are only accessible to GitLab Team Members signed into their GitLab Account_

 ## Helpful Resources